 U.S. Department of Justice Servicemembers and Veterans Initiative page

 U. Department of Labor Veterans’ Employment and Training Service page

 Employer Support of the Guard and Reserve page on USERRA

 Immigration and Citizenship

 U.S. Citizenship and Immigration Services

 Volunteer Income Tax Assistance

-From January through 15 April 2019, specially trained Marines assist active duty and retired personnel and their dependents in filing federal and state tax returns.
-Bring all relevant paperwork (e.g. ID cards, social security cards, and/or a power of attorney for spouses who cannot be present) and a current/active phone number.
+From January to 15 April 2020, IRS trained and certified Marines will assist active duty and retired personnel and their families in filing federal and state tax returns.
+Bring all necessary documents (e.g. ID cards, social security cards, and/or a power of attorney for spouses who cannot be present) and a current/active phone number.
 Our VITA Marines will prepare and e-file your returns.

-Current active duty military personnel receive priority for walk-in appointments.
+Current active duty military receive priority for walk-in appointments.
 Hours of operation are 0800 to 1600 Monday through Friday.
-The VITA Center phone number is 928-269-3277.
+The VITA Center phone number is (928) 269-3277.